pdbro2k/pydanceweb/README.md

 ### Handling Final Rounds and Finishing a Section

-The view for preparing a final round is similar to the one mentioned above with the only difference that you don't have to specify a callback wish or heat size limit:
+The view for preparing a final round is similar to the one mentioned above with the only difference that you can't specify a callback wish or heat size limit:

 ![c.f. screenshots/desk_7_start_final_round.png](screenshots/desk_7_start_final_round.png)

+Please note that you may wish to postpone starting a final round especially if it's the first round and you want to call the competitors to the floor for a General Look that is not adjudicated.

 The view for a running final round and its analysis is also pretty similar to the one used for preliminary rounds with the exception of including a skating table for each dance of the current round: